Khutulun: In popular culture

 Khutulun is thought to be the basis for the character of Turandot, who has been the subject of a number of Western works.
 While in Mongol culture she is remembered as a famous athlete and warrior, in Western artistic adaptations she is depicted as a proud woman who finally succumbs to love.

 François Pétis de la Croix's 1710 book of Asian tales and fables contains a story in which Khutulun is called Turandot, a Persian word (Turandokht توراندخت) meaning "Central Asian Daughter", and is the nineteen-year-old daughter of Altoun Khan, the Mongol emperor of China.
 In Pétis de La Croix's story, however, she does not wrestle her suitors, and they do not wager horses; rather, she has them answer three riddles, and they are executed if they cannot solve them.

 Carlo Gozzi wrote his own version 50 years later, a stage play in which she was a "tigerish woman" of "unrelenting pride".
 Friedrich Schiller translated and adapted the play into German as Turandot, Prinzessin von China in 1801.

-The most famous version of Turandot is Giacomo Puccini's operatic version, which he was working on when he died in 1924.
+The most famous version of Turandot is Giacomo Puccini's unfinished operatic version, which he was working on when he died in 1924.

 There are many stories and novels about Khutulun presented by Mongolian writers, such as Khotolon by Purev Sanj, Kaidu's wonderful daughter Khutulun by Ch.Janchivdorj, Khotol Tsagaan by Oyungerel Tsedevdamba, The Story of Kaidu Khan by Batjargal Sanjaa, and Princess Khutulun by B. Shuudertsetseg.

 Khutulun is portrayed by Claudia Kim in the Netflix series Marco Polo.

 Khutulun was the name chosen for a popular racehorse in Australia 2011–2019, which was bought by Grand Syndicates for just A$16,000 and eventually won nearly A$500,000 in prize money.

 On 3 December 2021, Shuuder Productions and Voo Broadcasting released the film Princess Khutulun.
 The movie is based on the novel Khotol Tsagaan Gunj by Mongolian author Baatarsuren Shuudertsetseg and takes place during the Yuan Dynasty.
 Actress Tsedoo Munkhbat played the starring role.
+In 2024, the film was released as The Princess Warrior in the US as a streaming video title.